-This would require high-end worldbuilding skills, organized into an easy-to-follow system (so I didnt get lost myself, right?).
+This would require high-end worldbuilding skills, organized into an easy-to-follow system, so I didnt get lost myself.
 I required something to help prevent writer's block, increase writing speed, production, and templates to organize the overflow of ideas I'd been having.
-Fact is, I'm not a very organized person by nature, so i needed help.

 I bought this book [Worldbuilding Journal] on a hunch and now that it has arrived, I'm already in love!

 "I didn't realize how big it actually is when I bought it.

 If you don't really feel numbers like I do: it's easily two fingers thick, A4-sized, and softcover.

 It's not something to be enshrined, but something to be carried around, to be used and abused whenever creativity strikes you.
 There are hints of order - templates (with trigger questions that are probably gonna be immensely helpful when I get to the characters I don't have running around in my head yet!), a table of content for you to fill in and an index, also for you to fill in.